Tobias-Kohn/pyPMatch/README.md

 ## Writing Patterns

-Patterns can be expressed using the elements described below:
+Patterns can be expressed using the elements described below.

 > As mentioned above: **not everything is implemented and tested**, yet!